Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 The GE Opal Nugget Ice Maker 2.0 is another one of the best standalone ice makers we’ve ever used.
 Its hallmark is its ability to make so-called “nugget” ice, also known as chewable ice or—if you’re feeling fancy—the “good ice.”

-The Nugget Ice Maker certainly does that, but it also excels in all the other ways we expect: it makes ice quickly and quietly.
-It’s also an attractive machine.
 You’ll need a large kitchen or bar area to accommodate it, but it’s a statement piece that you’ll be happy to have in your home.

-One drawback to a portable ice maker with no water line hook up is that you will have to take refilling it into account.
-If you plan on using your ice maker in a kitchen, this won’t be a problem but it may be less convenient than models that have the option to connect to a water line.
+One drawback to a portable ice maker with no water line hookup is that you will have to take refilling it into account.
+If you plan on using your ice maker in a kitchen, this won’t be a problem, but it may be less convenient than models that have the option to connect to a water line.

 We evaluate the best ice machines to see how well they perform.